 I’m dreading the darker days.
-How do I manage symptoms of SAD when the UK has such a long winter?
+How do I manage symptoms of SAD in the UK?
 Are there things we can do generally to make it easier?

 Many people dread the darker winter months, however, there are a number of things you can do to help yourself get through them and manage symptoms of SAD.

 - Lifestyle measures: Aim to get as much natural sunlight as possible, exercise regularly and manage stress as best you can.

 - Light therapy: Invest in a light box to simulate exposure to sunlight.